<strong>Cards Grid</strong> — 3-column layout with featured image, category badge, title, excerpt, date, and "Read more" link.

-No RSS, no iframes, no plugin on the source site.
+No RSS, no iframes, no plugin needed on the source site.
 Just a source URL and a layout choice.

 The 5 Layouts